SDK Overview

 - service-to-service and bearer-auth integration paths

-- request-context handling for Realm, billing account, and principal identity
+- request-context handling for Realm, principal, user, and account/payor identity

 - a direct client-library path when you do not need a framework-specific adapter